img-1

 Remaining Units

-If schedules have been resource loaded, and I am an advocate for this practise, it is of utmost importance to ensure that the remaining labour or non-labour units are correctly updated in the schedule.
+If schedules have been resource loaded, and I am an advocate for this practice, it is of utmost importance to ensure that the remaining labour or non-labour units are correctly updated in the schedule.
 Similar to the best practise of updating activity remaining durations rather than purely activity percent completes, remaining units must be representative of those quantities or effort that are required to complete the outstanding portion of activities.
 If this is not done it may result in activity duration overruns following on from understating the remaining resource quantities or effort.

 Resources